JulienRouse/blog-data/content/blog/3_Tutorial_for_a_Derivative_Clicker_clone_with_Svelte.md

 </script>
 ```

-And voila!
+And *voila*!
 Now when you buy buildings, you should see the money going up each second!

 ### Changes to the UI